 3) they will be stigmatized as immoral, and most likely broken up with.
 Thus, honesty doesn’t meet their desires of having both a long-term partner and recreational sex with others.

 The way cheating men see it, it’s either cheat or don’t cheat.
 But telling their partners they want sex outside the relationship, or telling their partners that they actually cheated, is viewed as a surefire way of achieving relationship termination.
 When men cheat for recreational sex — not affairs — they DO love their partners.
 If they didn’t, they would break up with them.

 John Legend, who is not a doctor, covered this subject years earlier in his song Number One where he croons the following romantic lyrics, “You can’t say I don’t love you, Just because I cheat on you, Cuz you can’t see all I do, To keep you from knowing the things I do, Like erase my phone, And keep it out of town, I keep it strapped up when I sleep around.”

 As a man, the only thing shocking about Dr. Anderson’s (and John Legend) theories on monogamy and infidelity is the fact that they are so accurate.
 They correctly explain how unfaithful men justify their actions but that doesn’t mean the actions of unfaithful men should be defended…or should they?

 Is the key to a successful relationship, like that of the Army preluding the presidency of Barack Obama, simply necessitate the implementation of a Don’t Ask, Don’t Tell policy?
-Is emotional cheating (on-going affair) and physical cheating (recreational sex/flings) equivalent?
+Do you think emotional cheating (on-going affair) and physical cheating (recreational sex/flings) are equivalent?
 Is cheating cheating regardless of the means of application?
 Assuming you would never find out, do you still want to know if your partner was unfaithful whether it be physically or emotionally?
 Has it become unreasonable to expect men (or women) of our generation to remain monogamous?